 Model Import – We have opened up the Alice gallery to allow you to build and import your own creations.
 We will continue to expand this functionality as well as roll out some customizable content.
 Learn more about how to use this feature here!

 * Important Installation Update – We have discovered that the upgrade path of the installer for our 3.5 release could have been leading to mismatched file directories.
-If you upgraded an old version of Alice to our last release 3.5 you may have experienced unintended bugs from older versions.
+If you upgraded an old version of Alice to our older release 3.5 you may have experienced unintended bugs from older versions.
 We apologize for any problems this may have caused.
 This has been fixed for this release so upgrading from older versions will not produce the same issues.

 Rich Gallery of Content including The SimsTM